Operate in the Cloud

 Storage guidelines

-For an overview of AWS storage types, see: EBS volume types.
+For an overview of AWS storage types, see the EBS volume types.
+For an overview of GCP Compute Engine storage types, read the durable block storage docs.

-• Analytical, read-heavy workloads: Use gp2 volumes.
+• Analytical, read-heavy workloads: Use gp3 volumes.
 They are cost-efficient and sufficient when the working set fits into memory.

 • High durability and transactional throughput: Use io2 volumes with enough provisioned IOPS to ensure consistent latency and reliability.